Teddy95/sap-rfc-call-report/README.md

 # SAP Call Report Function Module

 Create a new function module in SE80 and name it `ZRFC_CALL_REPORT`.
-After this step you can exec an ALV based report in sap with node-rfc and pipe the alv output to Node.js.
+After this step you can exec an ALV based report in sap with node-rfc and pipe ALV output to Node.js.

 ### Call SAP Report with Node.js